 If you needed to show someone how to work in your role, would a new employee be able to quickly take all this information?

 As projects and businesses grow, it’s never too early to have a proper tool to manage stakeholders, whether you are a business of 10 or 10,000.

 By relying on spreadsheets, word documents and various communication tools to meet data privacy regulations, it is virtually impossible to maintain this information and be compliant.

-Secondly, to make updates and remain compliant, all of these versions need to be revised with the same information or else they will be out of sync.
-This represents an administrative burden.
+To make updates, all of these versions need to be revised with the same information or else they will be out of sync (which also represents an administrative burden).

 This is a good starting point for analysing if you have a problem.

-When it’s time to look at how you go about fixing your broken links, it may be useful to press the fact that no business of any scale or professional standing can really find it acceptable for dozens, often hundreds or even thousands of stakeholder interactions to be filed and maintained by way of a loose assortment of shared drives, personal computers, filing cabinets and desk drawers alongside spreadsheets.
+No business should really find it acceptable for stakeholder interactions to be filed and maintained by way of a loose assortment of shared drives, personal computers, filing cabinets and desk drawers alongside spreadsheets.